Mctripp10/clustering-iris-flower-data/README.md

 ## How to use

 - Fork the repository, or download the files, unzip, and open in your code editor.
-- Scroll down to my main program and enter the path to the data file, `iris.data`.
-- Further down, there is a PARAMETERS section, where you can change the parameters for both algorithms.
+- Find the PARAMETERS section in the main function.
+Here, you can change the parameters for both algorithms.
 Note that since the data is 4D, we specify two of the four features to plot in order to visualize the data.
-Which features are displayed can be adjusted in the PARAMETERS section as well.
+Which features are displayed are two such parameters that can be adjusted.
 See `results_discussion.pdf` for discussion on what parameters yielded the best results.

 ## Implementation & Results